Indiana Homeowners Insurance Policy Checklist

 By continuing you agree to our Terms and understand this is an AI-generated informational summary that may contain errors.
 AI can be wrong even when it sounds confident.
 You are responsible for verifying the output and for any decision you make based on it.
 Not legal, financial, insurance, or professional advice.

-Indiana is one of those states where the generic homeowners template you'd find in a national policy doesn't tell the whole story.
+Indiana is one of those states where a generic homeowners insurance explanation does not tell the whole story.
 In particular, tornado and hail lead to separate wind/hail deductibles on many carriers.
 That tends to show up as percentage-based deductibles, carve-outs on the declarations page, or endorsements that you have to opt in to rather than receive by default.
 None of these are universal — they depend on your specific carrier, policy form (for example, HO-3 vs HO-5 for homeowners) and endorsements.
 For anything that looks out of line, verify with the Indiana Department of Insurance (your state insurance commissioner) before you rely on it.

 This page is general information, not legal or insurance advice.
 Use your actual policy documents and your state insurance commissioner's guidance for anything binding.